ivangka/cli-order-executor/README.md

 Cancels all active orders (not positions) for specified trading pair or for all pairs.

-> [!IMPORTANT]
->
-> Be careful — if you have an open position, this command will also cancel any associated take-profit and stop-loss orders.

 Parameters:

 - `symbol` — trading pair (optional)

 ```
-!c [symbol]     — cancels the whole orders for the symbol
+!c [symbol]     — cancels all orders for the symbol
 !c              — cancels all orders across all pairs
 ```